mhx/dwarfs/README.md

 Currently, DwarFS has no built-in ability to add recovery information to a file system image.
-However, for archival purposes, it's a good idea to have such recovery infomation in order to be able to repair a damaged image.
+However, for archival purposes, it's a good idea to have such recovery information in order to be able to repair a damaged image.

 This is fortunately relatively straightforward using something like [par2cmdline](https://github.com/Parchive/par2cmdline):